Magical Emi, the Magic Star: Plot

 Mai Kazuki is from a family of magicians.
 Her grandparents are leaders of a troupe, Magic Carat, and their daughter — Mai's mother — debuted under them.
-Naturally, Mai wants to become a magician herself, just like her hero, the fabulous legend Emily Howell.
-Unfortunately, because she is still a young girl, she is very clumsy and unsure.
+Naturally, Mai wants to become a magician herself, just like her hero, the fabulous legend Emily Howell, but because she is still a young girl, she is very clumsy and unsure.

 One day, while helping her grandfather move things, Mai sees a strange light enter an odd, heart-shaped mirror and turn into a mirror fairy named Topo.
 He takes over the body of her favorite stuffed toy, a flying squirrel doll, and explains that he must give magic to the one who can see him.
 He gives her a bracelet with the symbols of the 4 card suits (spade, club, diamond and heart) which produces a magic wand.
 By waving the wand, Mai becomes Magical Emi, a teenage magician.
-She stars in her grandparents' shows, and uses magic to help solve problems.
-But at the end of the day, she wants to become a magician all by herself.
+She stars in her grandparents' shows, and uses magic to help solve problems, but at the end of the day, she wants to become a magician all by herself.